 During the day the trail is fine walking, but at night temperature may fall below 0 degrees.
-You have to carry along warm clothes for the night.
+You have to carry warm clothes for the night.
 Despite the cold, the trek is a walk inside the fancy land covered in frost and snow.

 Annapurna Circuit Trek

-It is an adventurous trek on the lap of Annapurna range for around 15 days.
+It is an adventurous trek on the lap of the Annapurna range for around 15 days.
 Though it is cold during February, the Annapurna Base Camp Trek can be an adventurous destination for you.
-You pass through different villages like Ghandruk, Dhampus, Chomrong.
+You pass through different villages like Ghandruk, Dhampus, and Chomrong.
 You encounter locals of Magar, Tamang, and Brahmin origins in those villages.

-The circuit is famous for the diverse birds and animals.
+The circuit is famous for its diverse birds and animals.
 The icy view at the Annapurna Base Camp will leave you spellbound.
 You can enjoy free hot baths in the natural springs at Jhinu Danda.

 Langtang Valley trek

 It is around 7 days trek to the northern mountainous rims of Kathmandu.
 The trek takes you to the remote yet, amazing villages.
-Beautiful Helambu valley, terraced fields, rivers, forests, and reefs go with you.
+Beautiful Helambu Valley, terraced fields, rivers, forests, and reefs go with you.

 To add memories, you will walk aside snow-capped mountains and glaciers.
-Yow will tour to Langtang National Park, a place of amazing birds and animals.
+Yow will tour Langtang National Park, a place of amazing birds and animals.
 Among those found in the park are musk deer, monkeys, national bird “Danfe”.

 Mardi Himal Trek